Regular checkups are essential to your health, but you might be getting screenings that you no longer need. Here’s what you need to know.

 Nearly all cervical cancer—99.9 percent—is caused by the human papilloma virus, or HPV, says Matthew L. Mintz, M.D. clinical associate professor of medicine at The George Washington University School of Medicine and an internist in private practice in Bethesda, Maryland.
 “HPV is a sexually transmitted disease,” says Dr. Mintz.
 “If an older, monogamous woman hasn’t gotten HPV or cervical cancer by 65, she simply isn’t going to ever get it.”

 Of course, there are a few important exceptions.
-Older women who have had an abnormal Pap or serious pre-cancer in the past decade should plan to continue with these tests, according to the American Cancer Society.
+Older women who have had an abnormal Pap or serious precancer in the past decade should plan to continue with these tests, according to the American Cancer Society.
+If women are between 65 and 69 and haven’t had a cervical cancer screening in the last five years, it’s worthwhile to get a “catch up” screening because it can improve cervical cancer prevention, according to a 2023 study published in PLoS Medicine.

 Dr. Mintz also notes that many seniors are still sexually active, and some have new or multiple partners.
-If that describes you, be sure to keep getting regular Pap smears and also use condoms to protect against STDs—including HPV, the virus that can lead to cervical cancer.
+If that describes you, be sure to keep getting regular Pap smears and also use condoms to protect against sexually transmitted infections—including HPV, the virus that can lead to cervical cancer.

 The guidelines for mammograms have recently gotten a little murky, with different organizations making slightly different recommendations.
-The American Cancer Society (ACS) advises that women start yearly screenings at age 40 and switch to biannual tests starting at age 55.
+The American Cancer Society (ACS) advises that women have the option to start yearly screenings at age 40 and should get mammograms every year from age 45 to 55.

 “There is good evidence for screening between 50 and 74,” Dr. Mintz says.
 “What to do in younger or older patients is less clear because the evidence [that the benefits outweigh the harms] is not as robust.”